Magnetic levitation: Static stability

 Static stability means that any small displacement away from a stable equilibrium causes a net force to push it back to the equilibrium point.

 Earnshaw's theorem proved conclusively that it is not possible to levitate stably using only static, macroscopic, paramagnetic fields.
 The forces acting on any paramagnetic object in any combinations of gravitational, electrostatic, and magnetostatic fields will make the object's position, at best, unstable along at least one axis, and it can be in unstable equilibrium along all axes.
 However, several possibilities exist to make levitation viable, for example, the use of electronic stabilization or diamagnetic materials (since relative magnetic permeability is less than one); it can be shown that diamagnetic materials are stable along at least one axis, and can be stable along all axes.
-Conductors can have a relative permeability to alternating magnetic fields of below one, so some configurations using simple AC driven electromagnets are self stable.
+Conductors can have a relative permeability to alternating magnetic fields of below one, so some configurations using simple AC-driven electromagnets are self stable.

 Dynamic stability

-When a levitation system is able to utilize negative feedback to maintain its equilibrium by damping out any oscillations that may occur, it has achieved dynamic stability.
+When a levitation system uses negative feedback to maintain its equilibrium by damping out any oscillations that may occur, it has achieved dynamic stability.

 For the case of a static magnetic field, the magnetic force is a conservative force and therefore can exhibit no built-in damping.
 In practice many of the levitation schemes are marginally stable and, when non-idealities of physical systems are considered, result in negative damping.
 This negative damping gives rise to exponentially growing oscillations around the magnetic field's unstable equilibrium point, inevitably causing the levitating object to be ejected from the magnetic field.

+Dynamic stability on the other hand, can be achieved by spinning a permanent magnet having poles slightly off the rotation plane (called tilt) in constant speed within a range which can hold another dipole magnet in the air.

-Thus, for the magnetic levitation scheme to be stable, negative feedback from an external control system must be used to add damping to the system.
+For the magnetic levitation scheme to be stable, negative feedback from an external control system can be also used to add damping to the system.
 This can be accomplished in a number of ways: